AhmetGoktekin/triangle/README.md

 1. Download all files.
 2. Place them into same folder.
-3. Either place new input to the 'Input.txt' file or use the current input.
+3. Either provide new input to the 'Input.txt' file or use the default input.
 4. Run 'Triangle.py' via Python Shell or other Python IDEs.
 5. Output will appear on shell, console, output window of IDE.